Financial Aid Information for Undocumented/DACAmented Students

 California Dream Act Service Incentive Grant Program

-The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Applicant (CADAA) students with a Cal Grant A award that met Cal Grant B eligibility or a Cal Grant B award to perform community or volunteer service.
+CADAA students with a Cal Grant B (or a Cal Grant A that met Cal Grant B eligibility) are eligible.
 The California Student Aid Commission (CSAC) will award up to $4,500 per academic year ($1,500 per quarter) to eligible students.
-The grant will be available to the student for up to 12 quarters while they have an active Cal Grant A or B award.
-Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant award.
+The grant will be available to the student for up to 12 quarters while they have an active Cal Grant A or B. Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant award.

 Eligible students must: